Magnolia × loebneri 'Leonard Messel'

-'Leonard Messel' is a vigorous medium-sized deciduous shrub or small tree, with narrowly ovate leaves to 12cm in length.
-Flowers lilac-pink, paler within, scented, to 10cm in width, with about twelve narrow tepals, and opening before the leaves
+Rounded, deciduous shrub or small tree to about 8m in height, with narrowly mid-green leaves to 12cm in length.
+Flowers lilac-pink, paler within, scented, to 10cm in width, with about twelve narrow tepals, and opening before the leaves in mid-spring

 Ultimate height4–8 metres

 Ultimate spread4–8 metres

 pHAcid, Neutral, Alkaline

 Colour & scent